Homa/rhelements.github.io/docs/framework-integration/rhelements-angularjs-integration.md

 # Add web Component to AngularJs app

-First, we scaffold a project.
-Since AngularJs is version one of Angular and all old AngularJs projects typically use gulp and angular Modules (rather than ES6 modules), we use a generator to generate a project for us based on the old style.

 1. To start, scaffold an AngularJs app by using AngularJs app generator called generator-gulp-angular.
 Visit this link for more information about the